compliance-framework/framework/docs/configuration.md

 The `plugin_identifier` is a unique identifier for the plugin, and is used to identify the plugin in the logs, you can name this whatever you like but it must be unique.

-The `assessment_plan_ids` are the ids of the assessment plans that the plugin is associated with.
+The `assessmentPlanIds` are the ids of the assessment plans that the plugin is associated with.

 The `plugin_source` is the path to the plugin binary that the agent will run.
 This can be a relative or absolute path or even a URL to a remote plugin.